eleonora-minaeva/eleonora-minaeva.github.io/index.md

 From January to May 2025, I was a Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University in Washington, DC.
 Prior to my doctoral studies, I held research and teaching positions at the European University at St. Petersburg and Perm State University.

-I am currently on the academic job market and open to academic, policy-oriented, and applied research positions.
+I am currently on the job market and open to academic, policy-oriented, and applied research positions.

 ## Current Projects and Working Papers